nipy/workshops/2017-03-boston/lectures/intro/presentation.md

 ## Objectives
 ]
 .right-column[
-- Empower you with tools and technologies to do reproducible research
+- Empower you with tools and technologies to do reproducible, scalable, and efficient research

 - Familiarize you with the Python ecosystem for scientific work

 - Learn from each other

-- Engage and gather feedback to direct future directions of Nipype
+- Improve Nipype and extend it to address different use-cases

 - Enable you to use the material to organize and teach local workshops

+- Become hands-on

-- Be hands-on and learn to hack
+- Learn to hack .red[\*]

-]
+.footnote[ .red[\*] simply means to solve problems in clever ways] ]
 ---
 .left-column[